-I cut the ribbon to show the two lacrosse sticks.
+I cut the ribbon with my rotary cutter (scissors work just fine too of course) to show the two lacrosse sticks.
 That was a length of 6.5″.
 If I could go back, I would have actually cut a longer length.
 I would cut 3 lacrosse sticks so that the center one would take up the space of the “knot” and the two outer sticks would show a little more clearly.

 - Place the ribbon through the elastic hair band as shown below:

-- Tie a knot in the ribbon around the elastic.
+- Tie a simple knot in the ribbon around the elastic.
 Note in the photo below that this will end up with you having one side of the ribbon “upside down”.
-You want to avoid this.
+You want to avoid having this wrong side up.

 - While making the knot, twist the ribbon so that both tails show the sports print.

 - Pull tight.
-You need to pull it and then pull each tail to make sure that the knot is as small and tight as possible.
+You need to pull it and then pull each tail for the sides of the bow to make sure that the knot is as small and tight as possible.
 From here, you can choose to create a finishing cut at the ends of the tails.
-I didn’t cut the ends of mine because it was already short and I didn’t want to risk cutting the printed lacrosse sticks.
+I didn’t cut the ends of mine because it was already short and I didn’t want to risk cutting the printed lacrosse sticks at the bottom edges.